mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 As it turns out, I was always interested in the *exact opposite*.
 Sustainable growth, robust solutions, and a long-term mindset.
-It's the reason why I contribute to open source since 20 years, why I only run small, bootstrapped businesses or non-profits, and why I focus on writing and knowledge sharing.
+It's the reason why I've been contributing to open source for 20 years, why I only run small, bootstrapped businesses or non-profits, and why I focus on writing and knowledge sharing.

 What Paul Graham and his VC buddies try to make you believe is that your ultimate goal as a founder should be to build a unicorn.
-But when I look at the Ubers and Facebooks and Googles of this world, what I see greed, gatekeeping, exploiting the system, tracking their users, using an abundance of resources, and striking lawsuits against competitors.
+But when I look at the Ubers and Facebooks and Googles of this world, what I see is greed, gatekeeping, exploiting the system, tracking their users, using an abundance of resources, and striking lawsuits against competitors.
-These companies do everything in their command to stay on top &ndash; even if that means bending the law or finding legal loopholes.
+These companies do everything in their power to stay on top &ndash; even if that means bending the law or finding legal loopholes.
-What role model is that?
+What kind of role model is that?

 ## The Other Side